beardsvibe/buildfox/docs/manual.md

-obj              | .obj or .o            | object file lib              | .lib or .a            | static lib shlib            | .dll or .so           | shared lib shlib_dependency | .lib or .so           | used when you need to link with shared lib
+obj              | .obj or .o            | object file lib              | .lib or .a            | static lib shlib            | .dll or .so           | shared lib shlibdep         | .lib or .so           | used when you need to link with shared lib

 #### Compiler flags transformers